 - LNG Heat Exchangers

 - Power Generation Units

 Port Manatee is conveniently located near the entrance to Tampa Bay in west-central Florida, along the Gulf of Mexico.
-It is regarded as the closest U.S. seaport on Tampa Bay to the Panama Canal, as well as burgeoning Mexican manufacturing centers.
+It is regarded as the closest U.S. seaport to the Panama Canal, as well as burgeoning Mexican manufacturing centers.

 Excellent Road, Rail Links

-Port Manatee offers exceptional highway connections, with a 60-mph access to Interstate 75 and Interstate 275, as well as Interstate 4.
-Trucks leaving Port Manatee reach i-75 and I-275 in less than four minutes via U.S. Highway 41.
+Port Manatee offers exceptional highway connections, with 60-mph access to Interstate 75 and Interstate 275, as well as Interstate 4.
+Trucks leaving Port Manatee reach I-75 and I-275 in as few as four minutes via U.S. Highway 41.

 Port Manatee’s short line railroad directly connects to the CSX Corp. mainline, which is less than 1 mile from the port’s north gate.
-To accommodate customers’ demands, the shoreline is available to operate 24 hours a day.
-It features two new switcher engines and nearly 7 miles of track, 19 switches, nine crossing, and a 300-plus rail car capacity.
+To accommodate customers’ demands, the short line is available to port users on a 24/7 basis.
+The short line features two modern switcher engines and nearly 7 miles of track, offering a capacity of more than 300 rail cars.